mikeroyal/xfce4-desktop-snap/README.md

   XFCE Desktop
 </h1>

-<p align="center"><b>This is the snap for XFCE Desktop, a lightweight desktop environment for UNIX-like operating systems.
-It works on Ubuntu, Fedora, Debian, and other major Linux distributions. </p>
+This is the snap for[XFCE Desktop](https://xfce.org/), a lightweight desktop environment for UNIX-like operating systems.
+It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">